 Our connection to the world

-To make sure that work in all of these projects is aligned, the respective project coordinators participate, along with the DiSSCo coordination team, in the so called Strategic Alignment of Projects group (SAP) whose mission is to facilitate communication between them and ensure complementarity and the best use of available resources.
+To ensure overall alignment of activities across these projects, the respective project coordinators participate, along with the DiSSCo Coordinator, in the Strategic Alignment of Projects group (SAP) whose mission is to facilitate communication between them and ensure complementarity and the best use of available resources.

 How to build a Research Infrastructure?
 To find out is the objective of the latest addition to the portfolio of DiSSCo-linked projects, DiSSCo Prepare.
 It will improved DiSSCo’s readiness to deliver its services, e.g. in terms of adapting to user needs, serving high-quality and trustworthy data, and implement the technical infrastructure.